 Ropes & Gray has long been at the forefront of recruiting, retaining and advancing the careers of women in the law.
-Today, 44 percent of our lawyers are women and that percentage continues to grow.
+Today, more than 46 percent of our lawyers are women, and that percentage continues to grow.
 Women comprise nearly 32 percent of the partnership—well above industry average of 21 percent—and hold significant leadership positions in the firm, serving as department heads, practice group leaders and policy committee members.
-In 2020, Julie H. Jones as its next chair, marking the first time in the firm’s more than 150-year history that a woman will hold the top leadership position.
+In 2020, Julie H. Jones became chair of the firm, marking the first time in our more than 150-year history that a woman is holding the firm’s top leadership position.

 At a time when many law firms struggle to close the gender gap, Ropes & Gray has been recognized as a leading firm for advancing gender equity.
-For four years in a row, Law360 named Ropes & Gray to its top ten list of “Best Law Firms for Female Attorneys,” recognizing its high percentage of women equity partners.
+For five years in a row, Law360 has named Ropes & Gray to its top-10 list of “Best Law Firms for Female Attorneys,” recognizing its high percentage of women equity partners.
 The Chambers Women in Law Awards has honored Ropes & Gray for having the industry’s “Best Mentoring Program” and as “Law Firm of the Year in Promoting Flexible Work Environments and Innovative Programs for Mothers.”
 Ropes & Gray received the top award for law firm culture in the 2022 Yale Law Women “Top Firms Report.”
 And for over a decade, the firm has consistently been recognized as a top firm for diversity for women by the Vault survey of the 150 most prestigious law firms in the country.

 Some of our women partners, together